ruslanmv/Building-AI-Agentic-Applications-with-BeeAI-watsonx-Orchestrate-and-ICA/README.md

-## Tutorial: Building AI Agentic Applications with BeeAI, watsonx Orchestrate, and ICA
+## Building AI Agentic Applications with BeeAI, Watsonx Orchestrate, and ICA

 This comprehensive tutorial guides you step-by-step through three powerful frameworks for developing, deploying, and governing AI-driven agents and Agentic Applications: